 \section{Introduction}

 Fix an inclusion $G \subset \hG$ of complex connected reductive groups.
 We are interested in the branching problem for the decomposition of irreducible $\hG$-modules as representations of $G$.
-The appearing multiplicities are nonnegative integers parametrized by pairs of dominant weights for $G$ and $\hG$ respectively.
+The appearing multiplicities are nonnegative integers parametrized by the pairs of dominant weights for $G$ and $\hG$ respectively.
 The support of this multiplicity function is known to be a finitely generated semigroup.
 It generates a convex polyhedral cone $\Gamma_\QQ(G\subset\hG)$, that we call the {\it Horn cone}.
-The set of codimension one faces of this cone is in bijection with the set of Levi-movable pairs (see Section~\ref{sec:BKprod}) of Schubert classes in some projective homogeneous spaces $\GP \subset \hGP$ such that the sum of the degrees of the classes is equal to the dimension of $\GP$ and such that the intersection number $c$ of the first Schubert class with the pullback of the second Schubert class in $\GP$ is equal to one.
+The set of codimension one faces of this cone is in bijection with the set of Levi-movable pairs (see Section~\ref{sec:BKprod}) of Schubert classes in some projective homogeneous spaces $\GP \subset \hGP$ such that the Schubert coefficient $c$ of the first Schubert class with the pullback of the second Schubert class in $\GP$ is equal to one.
 See \cite{GITEigen}.

 Moreover, the multiplicities on those faces satisfy reduction rules: if $L,\hL$ denote the Levi subgroups of $P,\hP$, the branching multiplicities for the inclusion $G \subset \hG$ on such a face are equal to branching multiplicities for the inclusion $L \subset \hL$.
 See \cite{ressayre-birational}.